The Gunny Sack

 Whisk butter, flour, and diced onion while cooking it over medium-low heat until it is light brown, for about 3 minutes.

 1. Can I use fresh vegetables instead of frozen?
 Yes!
-One 12 oz bag of frozen vegetables has 4 cups of cut up broccoli, cauliflower, and carrots in it.
-So you would need 8 cups of cut of vegetables.
+One 12 oz bag of frozen vegetables has 4 cups of cut-up broccoli, cauliflower, and carrots in it.
+So, you would need 8 cups of cut vegetables.
 Cook them before adding the cream sauce (like with the frozen veggies) to ensure they are tender once the casserole is finished baking.

 3. Can I make this a few hours ahead of time and keep in the fridge until ready to bake?
 Yes, but you will need to add several minutes to the baking time since the veggies and cream sauce will be cold.
 Cook until everything is hot and bubbly, then add the French fried onions and bake an extra 5 minutes.

-4. How can I make this vegetable casserole a little healthier?
-I would try using low-fat cream cheese.
-Skip the shredded cheddar cheese or substitute low-fat cheese.
-And skip the French fried onions.
-You could also try adding less of the cream sauce to the veggies.
+4. How can I make this vegetable casserole a little lighter?
+I would try using Neufchatel cheese instead of regular cream cheese.
+Skip the shredded cheddar cheese and French-fried onions.
+You could also try adding less cream sauce to the veggies.

 Vegetable Casserole